INL/BlackLab/doc/technical/design/plan-distributed.md

 ### Forward index

-- [x] Rename "tokens encoding" to "tokens codec" to be more in line with `ContentStoreBlockCodec` (and Lucene terminology in general).
-See e.g. `TokensEncoding`, `SegmentForwardIndex`, `integrated.md`, etc.
-- [x] We don't always need 4 bytes per token id to store the tokens.
-If all of the token ids in a document are less than 256, we only need a single byte.
-If less than 16384, two bytes, etc. Store the number of bytes per token as a parameter for the tokens codec, and use this number of bytes to store the term ids.
 - [ ] Check how `IndexInput.clone()` is used.
 This method is NOT threadsafe, so we must do this in a synchronized method!
 - [ ] (maybe) capture tokens codec in a class as well, like `ContentStoreBlockCodec`.
 Consider pooling encoder/decoder as well if useful.